Not Ready For Divorce? Here Are 3 Types of Marital Separation To Consider

 And one last thought...

-No matter what type of separation you might choose, remember that once a spouse embarks on a new romantic relationship things can get a little sticky.
-Make sure to address this issue early in your discussions so you come up with guidelines to help you figure out how to incorporate new romantic partners into your 'separated but legally still married' arrangement.
+No matter what type of separation you might choose, remember that once a spouse embarks on a new romantic relationship, things can get a little sticky.
+Make sure to address this issue early in your discussions so you can come up with guidelines to help you figure out how to incorporate new romantic partners into your 'separated but legally still married' arrangement.